 - Is it crowded at Nauyaca falls?
 It gets crowded at the falls in the afternoon.
 Arrive before 9 am to avoid the crowds.

 Nauyaca Waterfalls are a natural wonder that shouldn’t be missed!
-A perfect day trip for adventure travelers looking to test their limits on the 60-foot cliff jump or nature lovers out to spot wildlife in its natural habit or those looking to relax in refreshing natural pools.
+It is a perfect day trip for adventure travelers looking to test their limits on the 60-foot cliff jump, nature lovers out to spot wildlife in its natural habit, or those looking to relax in refreshing natural pools.
 No matter what kind of traveler you are, I hope you find your way to exploring these majestic Costa Rica Waterfalls and enjoy them as much as I did!